avispector7/Forest-Simulation/README.md

 ## Editing the Environment

-Download the [Forest Environment Project](https://github.com/avispector7/Forest-Environment) into your Unity projects folder:
+Download the [Forest-Environment](https://github.com/avispector7/Forest-Environment) project into your Unity projects folder:

 ```
 cd /path/to/Unity/projects